The Resume Shuffle

-During the height of the Great Recession, the unemployment rate reached 10%; recently, it has dropped to 7.3%.
-However, there’s a “shadow” statistic that’s rarely reported: the labor participation rate, which is the percentage of Americans who are either working full-time, or are actively seeking full-time employment.
-Immediately preceding the recession the labor participation rate was nearly 67% in the U.S.; today it hangs at 63.2%, the lowest it’s been since August 1978.
+During the height of the Great Recession, the unemployment rate reached 10%; recently, it has dropped to 4.1%.1 However, there’s a “shadow” statistic that’s rarely reported: the labor participation rate, which is the percentage of Americans who are either working full-time, or are actively seeking full-time employment.
+Immediately preceding the recession the labor participation rate was nearly 67%.
+Today it hangs at 62.7%.

 Don’t get weary from the search for work.
 Keep plugging and remain in the pursuit.
 For those actively seeking employment, it’s important to get your resume recognized.
 Here are some things to try so your resume doesn’t get lost in the shuffle.

 Take an Inventory of Your Skills and Abilities